rimshashakoor0809/chat-app/README.md

 ### Features

 - Real-time Messaging: Users can send and receive messages instantly, enabling real-time communication.
-- Multiple Users: The application supports multiple users simultaneously, allowing them to join and participate in chat conversations.
 - User-friendly Interface: The application has a modern and intuitive user interface built with React and Material-UI, providing a pleasant user experience.
-- Notifications: Users receive notifications whenever a new message is received, ensuring they stay informed about the ongoing conversations.
 - Responsive Design: The application is responsive and can be accessed on various devices, including desktops, tablets, and mobile devices.

 ### Technologies Used